abhinavazad/XR-Experiment-Design-Toolbox/README.md

 ### SceneReloader.cs (328 lines)
 Editor and runtime utility to reload a scene layout from a JSON anchor file.
 Instantiates prefabs at saved positions/rotations under a designated parent.
 Includes a scene-save function (Editor only) and fallback pink-cube instantiation for missing prefabs.
 Used by `ReplayMovement`.

+### PrefabPlacer.cs (109 lines)
+Lightweight JSON-to-scene loader.
+Reads an anchor JSON file from an absolute path, deserialises prefab names with position and rotation data, and instantiates the matching prefabs at runtime.
+Shares the same serialisable data schema (`PrefabData`, `PositionData`, `RotationData`, `AnchorData`, `AnchorsData`) as SceneReloader but without the editor-save, coordinate-shift, or fallback-cube features — useful as a minimal standalone scene reconstructor.

 ### ReplayMovement.cs (115 lines)
 Replays recorded participant trajectories from CSV data on an avatar GameObject.
 Parses elapsed time, position, and rotation, then interpolates movement frame-by-frame.
 Uses `SceneReloader.anchor0Pos/Rot` for coordinate re-alignment.